bulib/dataWebsite/share/citing-data.md

 ### APA

-The American Psychological Association stype is commonly used to cite sources in the social sciences.
-Materials in this section are based on [APA Style, 6th Edition](https://owl.english.purdue.edu/owl/resource/560/01/) and from Purdue's Online Writing Lab.
+The American Psychological Association style is commonly used to cite sources in the social sciences.
+Materials in this section are based on [APA Style, 6th Edition](https://owl.english.purdue.edu/owl/resource/560/01/) and from Purdue's Online Writing Lab. <<suggestion: missing link?>>

 Basic structure: <br>